iced-rs/rfcs/text/0016-custom-shaders.md

         }
 ```

-In `graphics::renderer`, we add a new method for the `Renderer` struct:
+In `graphics::renderer`, we add a new method to the `Renderer` struct:
 ```rs
     fn make_custom_shader_quad(
         &mut self,